tsetliff/web-app-framework/README.md

 Check to make sure the files ended up on your test VM where you expected them to be.

-Rename the directory src/YourName/YourProject to be your name or your organizations name for your namespace root followed by the name of this project.
-This may feel like a lot of directories but it keeps it PSR-0 complient for when you want to package your project or use it with another PSR-0 compliant autoloader.

-Then replace all the instances of YourName/YourProject in the template with the new values... what can I say the result won't have any magic since these are the example classes for you to edit, not something in the framework namespace.

 Edit the configuration options in public_html/config.php to match where you put everything.

 You should have a working hello world example.